waqarabbas123/Clone-website/README.md

-#__simple Clone-website .
+#__Simple Clone-website
-this is also clone website using html and css.
+in this repository i can make a clone website using html and css this is my starting first website